Heraldic device painted by me, highlighted with lights and shadows, contoured in Sable, and with a leather finishing.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Port and windows, Between, Watercolor, Garnished, Proper, Alternately, Azure, Boa, Wreath, Base, Charged, Upon (wreath), Crest, Five, Created, Cross, Outlined in sable, Dexter, Two, Supporting, Coat of arms, Scroll, Fleur de lis, Fructed, Personal, Gules, Leaf, Illuminated, Interpreted, Boar, Chief, Mantling, Motto, Lion, Semi-circular, Or, Party per pale, Passant, Leather, Argent, Oak, Sable, Demi, Vert, Grasping, Plain tincture, One, Helm and Tree.
+Proper, Pointed, Eradicated, Azure, Boa, Wreath, Base, Charged, Upon (wreath), Crest, Five, Created, Cross, Outlined in sable, Dexter, Doubled, Two, Supporting, In chief, Coat of arms, Mullet, Scroll, Fleur de lis, Fructed, Personal, Gules, Leaf, Leaved, Illuminated, Interpreted, Boar, Chief, Mantling, Langued, Motto, Lion, Semi-circular, Or, Party per pale, Passant, Leather, Argent, Oak, Sable, Vert, Grasping, One, Helm and Tree.

 Dr. Antonio Salmerón y Cabañas,